-Teacher assessment and evaluation to support teacher growth is important.
+Teacher assessment and evaluation as a formative process supports early career teachers' growth.
 This type of support should be frequent and less formal (Clinton et al. 2019).
-Teacher assessment helps to improve teaching practice and includes classroom observations or coaching and reflection activities.
+Teacher assessment helps improve teaching practice and includes classroom observations, coaching, and reflection activities.
 Formative evaluations prioritise frequent and timely feedback to inform teachers' growth and development.
 These evaluations are tailored to learners' needs and can be based on previous observations.
+Formative assessment and evaluation of teachers' progress should encompass a two-way dialogue without punitive action.